 What are PRP hair loss treatments and how do they work?

-PRP or Platelet Rich Plasma for hair Loss is a local, non-surgical treeatment using the patient’s own blood, via a specialised Treatment.
-After the area of concern is identified, evaluated and measured, photos are taken.
+PRP or Platelet Rich Plasma for skin and hair loss is an natural, autologous, non-surgical, safe treatment using the patient’s own blood, via a specialised treatment process.
+After the area of concern is identified, evaluated and measured.

 Sterile techniques and equipment are used to separate and concentrate the platelets and plasma from a small sample of blood.

 The skin or scalp is prepared with antiseptic solution and anesthetic is used to completely numb the scalp for a 100% painless procedure.
 Small injections of the PRP deliver the powerful platelet-derived growth factors into the skin at the level of the weak follicles.

 Who is the ideal candidate for PRP treatments for skin and hair loss?

 At Dynamic Regenerative Medicine, we focus on two types of hair loss patients when it comes to PRP treatments: patients with areas of “weak quality” hair growth on the scalp, where functioning hair follicles can still be observed, and patients with small areas of alopecia.
 These are the patients who appear to have the greatest success with PRP hair regrowth treatments.

 When can you expect results from PRP and how long do they last?

 Most patients notice improvements in skin or hair density within 1-3 months post treatment.
 But it can take between 6-12 months to fully judge the results of PRP visually.
 Measurements are taken every three months, so the plateau phase of improvement can be tracked.

 What are the risks and benefits of PRP treatments?